sharbeldahlan/appointment-monitor/README.md

 ## Problem - Why do I need this?
-There was a time in my life in which I needed to keep on checking the appointment booking system in order to find a time slot for both my residence permit application and my citizenship application.
+There was a time in my life in which I needed to keep on checking the appointment booking system in order to find a time slot for each of my residence permit and my citizenship applications.
-Both of these applications required different appointment types that I had to search for.
+Both required different appointment types that I had to search for.
-It got time consuming (and mentally taxing) when the appointments were very scarce, and the calendar was showing appointments either in the far future or far-away cities.
+It got time-consuming (and mentally taxing) when the appointments were scarce, and the calendar was showing no appointments, except for in far-away cities.

 ## Solution
 Build a bot to do the checking for me.
 The bot uses:
 - Selenium: to do the scraping and checking for available appointments.
-- Django: to save the monitoring requests containing the search parameters and email of the recipient.
+- Django: to run server that takes monitoring requests containing the search parameters and email of the recipient.
-- Celery: to run the task of checking the available appointments periodically.
+- Cron: to run the task of checking the available appointments periodically.

 ## App's basic flow
 `MonitoringRequest` objects instantiated and stored in DB.